theoneureka/ericsun.github.io/readme.md

 This website uses HTML, CSS, and Javascript to create an interactable personal website.
+Upon entering the landing page, there is further access to an Assignments page and through the Assignments page, a visualizations page.